 716-580-7872 / thislittlepigeats.com

 Look under This Little Pig’s “Noodles” section, and you’ll find a couple mac and cheese dishes star deserving a spot on this list.
 Their Porky Mac and Cheese features corkscrew pasta with a punchy mix of pimento cheese, cheddar, velveeta, and Parmesan.
 The Kansas City Mac includes barbecued brisket ‘burnt ends’ simmered with pimento cheese and their sweet bippy sauce topped with goat cheese & pickled onions.

 8. The Delaware

 716-874-0100 / delawarepubandgrill.com

 This classic American comfort food spot knows how to do mac and cheese, and they do it dang well.
-They offer smoked gouda mac and cheese, a spiral pasta baked with diced tomatoes, gouda cream sauce and a breadcrumb topping ($12.95).
-They also offer “Mac and Andouille Sausage” ($15.75); and “Mac and Chicken” ($16.75).
+They offer smoked gouda mac and cheese, a spiral pasta baked with diced tomatoes, gouda cream sauce and a breadcrumb topping.
+They also offer add ons to the mac like andouille sausage, chicken, and bacon.

 This post was originally published in 2018 and has been updated.